connecting

 Private Boat Charters can also be arranged through a local agent- a wonderful way to float down the river into Laos.

-For Upscale, see: Pakbeng Lodge
+to more upscale- see: Pakbeng Lodge

 Pak Ou Buddha Caves: